Drew-Alleman/DataSurgeon/README.md

 ![preview](media/wget_preview.gif)

 ## Extracting Mac Addresses From an Output File
 Here I am pulling all mac addresses found in [autodeauth's](https://github.com/Drew-Alleman/autodeauth) log file using the ```-m``` query.
 The ```--hide``` option will hide the identifer string infront of the results.
 In this case 'mac_address: ' is hidden from the output.
+The ```-T``` option is used to check the same line multiple times for matches.
+Normallly when a match is found the tool moves on to the next line rather then checking again.
 ```
-$ ./ds -m --hide -f /var/log/autodeauth/log
+$ ./ds -m -T --hide -f /var/log/autodeauth/log
 2023-02-26 00:28:19 - Sending 500 deauth frames to network: BC:2E:48:E5:DE:FF -- PrivateNetwork
 2023-02-26 00:35:22 - Sending 500 deauth frames to network: 90:58:51:1C:C9:E1 -- TestNet
 ```